 Sessions are popular for tethered capture due to their portable and autonomous folder structure.
 However, you can work tethered in a Catalog if you prefer.
 Note that a tethered Session is not different from a regular Session, though there are some important points to consider in the workflow prior to capturing and saving images to your computer.

-- In the main menu, choose File -> New Session… A New Session dialog will open.
+- In the main menu, choose File -> New Session… and the corresponding dialog will open.
 When capturing images using an existing Session, ignore this section and verify the tool settings starting with the Name or Rename files section.